-Although Petitioner makes many tortured arguments challenging the charging document, there is only one issue that this court should consider at this stage of the proceeding: Does petitioner have adequate notice of the charges against him so that he may mount a defense?
+Although Petitioner makes many tortured arguments challenging the sufficiency of the charging document, the State asserts that issue is improperly raised and that there is therefore only one issue that this Court should consider at this stage of the proceeding: Does petitioner have adequate notice of the charges against him so that he may mount a defense?
 See Nevius v.
 Sumner, 852 F.2d 463, 471 (9th Cir.
 1988).
 NRS 173.075 requires that the charging document "be a plain, concise and definite written statement of the essential facts constituting the offense charged."
 This Court has stated that it is "not concerned with whether the information could have been more artfully drafted, but only whether as a practical matter, the information provides adequate notice to the accused."
 West v.
 State, 119 Nev.
 410, 420, 75 P.3d 808, 814 (2003) (quoting Sheriff v.
 Levinson, 95 Nev.
 436, 437, 596 P.2d 232, 234 (1979)).
-A review of the indictment demonstrates that it is very detailed and thoroughly explains the State's theory of the case and, therefore, provides an adequate roadmap for the defense.
+A review of the Indictment demonstrates that it is very detailed and thoroughly explains the State's theory of the case and, therefore, provides an adequate roadmap for the defense.
 This stands in illumining contrast to the charging documents this Court has rejected in the past.
 See Simpson v.
 District Court, 88 Nev.
 654, 655, 503 P.2d 1225, 1226 (1972) (indictment fatally flawed where it "alleges nothing whatever concerning the means by which the crime was committed" and where prosecutor admitted State could not prove charged crime); Sheriff v.
 Standal, 95 Nev.
 914, 916-17, 604 P.2d 111, 112 (1979) (indictment phrased in conclusory language of statute is, without more, constitutionally deficient).